php-webdriver/php-webdriver/README.md

 #### a) Chromedriver

+📙 Below you find only simple example, make sure to read our wiki for [more information on Chrome/Chromedriver](https://github.com/php-webdriver/php-webdriver/wiki/Chrome).

 Install the latest Chrome and [Chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads).
 Make sure to have a compatible version of Chromedriver and Chrome!